McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 The `math` shortcode generates beautiful formatted math and chemical formulae using the [MathJax](https://mathjax.org/) library.

-Math is also [usable without enclosing it](https://gohugo.io/content-management/mathematics) in a shortcode or codefence but [requires configuration](#passthrough-configuration) by you.

 {{< math align="center" >}}
 $$\left( \sum_{k=1}^n a_k b_k \right)^2 \leq \left( \sum_{k=1}^n a_k^2 \right) \left( \sum_{k=1}^n b_k^2 \right)$$
 {{< /math >}}